connervieira/Predator/CONFIGURATION.md

     - When the value for a particular mode is set to `false`, that mode's option will be hidden from the mode selection menu shown to the user when Predator starts, and the auto-start-mode command line arguments won't allow the user to boot Predator directly to that mode.
     - Under normal circumstances, all of these settings should be left as 'true', in order to enable full functionality of Predator, but there may be certain situations in which is useful to block certain modes from starting.
         - This setting is not intended to a be a security feature.
 It's completely trivial to bypass this setting by simply modifying the configuration file directly.
+- `alert_databases`
+    - This setting contains the file names all of the alert databases used by Predator.
+        - `license_plates` should be set to (if anything), a plain-text list of license plates that Predator should show a heightened alert for.
+        - `traffic_cameras` should be set to (if anything), an ExCam database of speed, red-light, and traffic cameras.
+    - Each value in this section should either be left blank, or be a file path relative to the root project folder.
+        - For example, if your alert database is in `/home/pi/Data/alerts.txt`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.txt`, not the the full file path.

 ## Pre-recorded Mode Configuration